project-koku/koku/docs/vscode-debugging.md

-# Koku Development Documentation
+# (Visual Studio Code) VSCode Debugging

-## Debugging Celery Workers and Remote Attach with VSCode
+## Debugging Celery Workers and Remote Attach in VSCode

-### Celery Worker Auto-Reload Issue

-One of the issues we've encountered in our development workflow is related to Celery workers not auto-reloading with Rancher.
-This can be inconvenient as it requires manual intervention to reload the worker when making changes.

-**Issue:** The Celery worker does not auto-reload with Rancher, leading to development challenges.

-### Remote Attach Debugging with Visual Studio Code (VSCode)

 Debugging Celery workers in Koku can be made more efficient by setting up remote debugging with VSCode.
 Here are the steps to enable remote debugging: